Billd Named No. 2 on Forbes' List of America's Best Startup Employers

 Covenants: Covenants apply to both loans and lines of credit, and describe the terms and conditions of your line.
 Consult a legal entity to help navigate these agreements before signing.

-How to Effectively Use Your Contractor Line of Credit
+How to Effectively Use Your Line of Credit

-If a contractor is not diligent about their spending and repayment habits, they may find themselves maxing their credit limit or missing payments.
-That’s why incorporating your line of credit into your budget requires careful strategy and care.
+If a subcontractor is not diligent about their spending and repayment habits, they may find themselves maxing their credit limit or missing payments.
+That’s why incorporating your line of credit into your capital stack requires careful strategy and care.

 There are some industry best practices to help you efficiently manage your line of credit: